wp-plugins/1silex4wp/readme.txt

 	id_site is allways the chosen template
 -* Liens reecrits avec appel js
-* Reecriture url initiale (juste url base) et deeplink initial
-* make the plugin link to an online silex installation? <-> http://wordpress.org/extend/plugins/piwik-analytics/
+* Reecriture url initiale (juste url base) et deeplink initial ?* make the plugin link to an online silex installation? <-> http://wordpress.org/extend/plugins/piwik-analytics/ ?* remove silex files needed only for editing
 * templates silex
-	use the content:encoded in a frame and the comments rss feed for the comments a frame to add a comment?
+x	use the content:encoded in a frame and the comments rss feed for the comments x	a frame to add a comment?

 * add no-flash page param to silex.js
 * detect when flash_theme or framed_theme is missing
-* add a version control and update no* remove silex files needed only for editing
+* add a version control and update
 * add tests "if_exist" for all hooks (wp versions)
 * add more info in Flashvars : http://codex.wordpress.org/Function_Reference